 Can go on for weeks or months, then stop for months or years

-Rare, caused by brain tumor, aneurysm, hematoma, infection, hemorrhage or meningitis
+Rare, caused by a brain tumor, aneurysm, hematoma, infection, hemorrhage or meningitis

 Symptoms come on suddenly, including pain, lack of balance and behavioral changes

-Affects less than 1% of population mostly men
+Affects less than 1% of the population mostly men

 Known as suicide headache